Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-queue-binder/README.md

 ### Create Azure resources

-We have several ways to config the Spring Cloud Stream Binder for Azure Service Bus Topic.
+We have several ways to config the Spring Cloud Stream Binder for Service Bus Queue.
 You can choose anyone of them.

 >[!Important]
 >